-Koh Chang has so much to offer and obviously world class beaches are one of the main attractions on Thailand’s second largest island.
+Koh Chang has so much to offer and obviously world class beaches are one of the main attractions on Thailand’s third largest island.
 They are characterized by shallow, crystal clear and gentle water rather than rough and strong waves.
 Since more than 80 percent of the island is covered by dense rainforest and several hundred meter high mountains, you will have this feeling of being in a true tropical paradise while taking a dip in the water.

 I have been to every corner on Koh Chang – not just up and down the popular west coast, but also all the way to the southeastern end of the island where you only get to by riding the motorcycle along unpaved and hilly roads.
 Means I can present you what I think are the best and most beautiful beaches.
 I tried to find a good mix between developed though beautiful beaches and off the beaten track strips of white sand where you can live out your Robinson Crusoe phantasies.

 This is by far Koh Chang’s most developed and most commercial beach.
 However you have to put it in relation to other island’s main beaches like Patong in Phuket or Chaweng in Samui.
 If you compare those ones to White Sand Beach on Koh Chang, it’s still so different: no nasty mafia, not too many locals walking up and down the beach selling stuff and far less people.

 Here you have basically everything you need for a perfect day in Thailand: a wide and beautiful beach with crystal clear water, great beach restaurants with delicious seafood all around, 7-Elevens two minutes from your beach towel, some of the island’s most sophisticated hotels and the widest choice of nightlife options on the island.

 So yes, White Sand Beach (in Thai Hat Sai Khao) is the most developed, but also the most fun place on Koh Chang.